 Another challenge is linked to local access to forest raw materials, timber.
 Here, relations with local forest owners are important, but the challenge is that people have a sentimental view of the forest, says Kari Andersson.
 She broadens the problem by stating that the debate about seeing the forest as a resource, a raw material is a polarized debate that creates uncertainty about the future.
 Political decisions that are sometimes based on irrational or emotional grounds can affect, or make their business more difficult.
 Access to local timber is a success issue.
 They feel that their industry is heavily regulated.
 It is often difficult to get support in their decision-making process.
-Consulting the County Administrative Board or supervisory authorities sometimes feels frustrating and takes time from more important issues.
+Consulting the County Administrative Board or supervisory authorities sometimes feels frustrating.
+It is difficult to get clear answers to concrete questions, says Kari Andersson.
+This feels frustrating and takes time from more important issues.
 An example concerns the requirements for sustainability reporting.
 Having a responsible commitment to sustainability is a matter of course for us, but the work with sustainability reporting is time-consuming.
 Sometimes it feels like the requirements from certifications and various sustainability standards lead away from increased sustainability, notes Kari Andersson.